yenniejun/yenniejun.github.io/src/content/books/20191225 distant-horizons.md

 tags: ["Nonfiction"]
 link: "https://www.goodreads.com/book/show/41591145-distant-horizons"
 rating: 4.0
+description: "I enjoyed this book!
+Prof. Underwood has a very pleasant literary style.
+As a reader who is well versed in both historical ideas and computer science concepts, this book was quite a pleasure to read.
+The technical details of his methods were explained in a way that was easy to understand but also not too simplified."
 ---
 Overall - I enjoyed this book!
 Prof. Underwood has a very pleasant literary style (which makes sense, I guess, since he is a lit prof).
 He writes in a way that is not difficult to understand or process, and I think that he is able to reach the "delicate balance" he mentions at the end of writing about a very interdisciplinary process/style while not getting too bogged down in the details.
 As a reader who is well versed in both historical ideas and computer science concepts, this book was quite a pleasure to read.
 The technical details of his methods were explained in a way that was easy to understand but also not too simplified.